fperraudeau/singlecellworkflow/reviewers_response.md

 > Can you briefly describe what a GAM is ahead of Figure 17?

-We have added a sentence describing GAMs ahead of Figure 17.
+We have added a sentence describing GAMs and a reference ahead of Figure 17.